 - Seriousness of the communication to the subscriber

 - High readability chances

-Looking like too vanila for your taste, you can try these as passive emails with a single CTA.
+Looking like too vanilla for your taste, you can try these as passive emails with a single CTA.

-For the first email in this flow, we should start with the some offer or discount.
+For the first email in this flow, we should start with some offer or discount.

 You can offer a second trial of the product for these users.